OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 A big `learning rate` will accelerate the learning process, but might very well miss local minima if it is too big.

-Do look at [this](https://www.benfrederickson.com/numerical-optimization/), it is a good one.
+Do look at [this interactive document](https://www.benfrederickson.com/numerical-optimization/), it is a good one.

 ![Learning rate](./img/sample.04.png)